ChrstphrHll/npc_gen/students/Hanna Estelar.md

 ---
 # Hanna Estelar
 ### Description
-- Human Bard from Aldercrown Empire
+- Human Bard from Qualnis
 - 3rd year Diplomacy student in Alderden
 - long wavy brunette hair that's plain, Pale Gray eyes, and Dark Tan skin
 - Is Responsive and Unrestrained, and has Independence as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes